Blonde (Die Entführung aus dem Serail) with Concerto Stella Matutina

 BACHTRACK | Alexandra Ivanoff | 19 Apr 2016

 A praise-worthy performance by Theodora Raftis in the role of La Filosofia.

 REVIZOR | Janos Malina | 19 APR 2016

-Despina (Così fan tutte) at the Grand Hall, Budapest
+Despina (Così fan tutte) at Liszt Academy’s Grand Hall, Budapest

 Theodora Raftis, who sang the title role of Theodora, brought her character to life in a way that rivalled her fellow singers’ performance.
 She knows everything about singing, even things which cannot be taught, and has almost acquired all the skills necessary in this profession.
 Her soprano voice is crystal clear, light and flexible.
 It is possible that with further study her voice can acquire even more depth and colours.
 But this is insignificant because she completely enchants audiences with her captivating personality and ultimately, she makes everything else around her seem secondary.
 Furthermore, in her first aria she impressed us with her precision, the degree of detailed ornamentation and perfection during her dialogue with the violins.
-Just before the end of the first half of the concert, Theodora sang the aria ‘Angels, Ever Bright and Fair’ with sublime beauty that left a shiver in the audience due to her authenticity and sadness.
-Her performance even diverted attention from the perfect execution of musical phrases, which were accomplished with elegance, rarely present at classical music concerts.
+Just before the end of the first half of the concert, Theodora sang the aria ‘Angels, Ever Bright and Fair’ with sublime beauty that left a shiver in the audience due to her authenticity and sadness, so much so that her performance drew attention to its rarely heard perfection and elegance.

-Anne Egerman (A Little Night Music) at the Crescent Theatre, Birmingham
+Anne Egerman (A Little Night Music) at Crescent Theatre

 As Anne, Theodora Raftis, sweet, bright soprano was spot-on.

 BUSINESS LIVE | Richard Bratby | 25 JUN 2014